whispir/api/source/includes/_messages.md

 * Using this method, users can easily schedule a message to be delivered multiple times starting from a date and continuing until desired.

+### **Time Zone**

+When a message is scheduled, it is scheduled as per the timezone setting of the user who initiated the message request.
+Each user in Whispir has a timezone set in their profile.
+So, messages are sent relative to the user's timezone, not from the timezone from where the user is located now.

+For ex:

+- If the user timezone setting is UTC, then messages are scheduled to be sent as per UTC, even if the user has triggered the message sitting in Singapore (+8).

+This is very important and has to be understood as Whispir does not honor the timezone the recipient is located in.
+So ensure that communication is sent in appropriate/preferred time given by them.

+*Note:* Changing the user timezone after the message is triggered DOES NOT change the original scheduled time.

+### **Bulk Sending**
+Both of the schedule types are also allowed in bulk messaging.
+You can upload a [resource](#resources) and trigger a [bulk message](#dynamic-&-bulk-messages) to be sent using that resource at a scheduled time.

+However, at this point of time, Whispir does not allow each message row inside the resource file to be sent at different time.
+They should all be sent at once.

 ## Message Variables